wdporter/i-am-that-vuepress/13-the-supreme-the-mind-and-the-body/readme.md

 # 13. The Supreme, the Mind and the Body

+>The supreme gives existence to the mind.
+The mind gives existence to the body.

 **Questioner:** From what you told us it appears that you are not quite conscious of your surroundings.
 To us you seem extremely alert and active.
 We cannot possibly believe that you are in a kind of hypnotic state, which leaves no memory behind.
 On the contrary, your memory seems excellent.
 How are we to understand your statement that the world and all it includes does not exist, as far as you are concerned.

 **Maharaj:** It is all a matter of focus.
 Your mind is focussed in the world, mine is focussed in reality.
 It is like the moon in daylight — when the sun shines, the moon is hardly visible.
 Or, watch how you take your food.
 As long as it is in your mouth, you are conscious of it; once swallowed, it does not concern you any longer.
 It would be troublesome to have it constantly in mind until it is eliminated.
 The mind should be normally in abeyance — incessant activity is a morbid state.
 The universe works by itself — that I know.
 What else do I need to know?